seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 Come down, behold no more.
 O, coward that I am, to live so long,
-To see my best friend ta’en before my face!
+To see my best friend ta'en before my face!

 *PINDARUS descends*